 Set the labels for the three diagram vertices where the component is 100% [none].
-These are placed a distance of three times the MAP_LABEL_OFFSET setting from their respective corners.
-To skip any one of then, specify that label as -.
+These are placed at a distance of three times the MAP_LABEL_OFFSET setting from their respective corners.
+To skip any one of them, specify that label as -.

 Do no plotting.
 Instead, convert the input (a,b,c[,z]) records to Cartesian (x,y,[,z]) records, where x, y are normalized coordinates on the triangle (i.e., 0–1 in x and 0–sqrt(3)/2 in y).